Sladki/MC-UnusedChunksDeleter/README.md

 How to use: put in the server or save directory and launch

-java -jar UnusedChunksDeleter.jar <time> <threads>
+java -jar UnusedChunksDeleter.jar time threads

-Where <time> is time in ticks, chunks with InhabitedTime lesser than will be deleted, and <threads> is number of threads (optional).
+Where 'time' is time in ticks, chunks with InhabitedTime lesser than will be deleted, and 'threads' is number of threads (optional).
 Clean region files will be at 'world/region/clean' directory, source region files will not be changed.
 Copy files in 'world/region' directory to another folder (your backup) and replace with "clean" region files.

 This program uses Minecraft AnvilConverter files.